 More than 12 years of experience gained while working for the international telco industry with proven track of finished/implemented projects both for B2C and B2B markets.
-Held the responsibility for strategy, marketing, sales, and business development areas.
+Held the responsibility for strategy, marketing, businesses, and sales development areas.
 Last 5 years spent on developing Lab4motion – an award-winning company providing cutting edge solutions within video & image recognition and analytics.

 5. Crossing the Chasm